 A good plot twist is always an effective way to keep the player interested in the story.
 When something happens that you didn’t predict at all – but still makes sense in retrospect – it’s always a memorable part of the experience.
 Here are three plot twists from games released in 2012 that stuck with us.

 Of course, the text below contains heavy spoilers (for Assassin’s Creed III, Resident Evil Revelations and Binary Domain), so read at your own risk.

 Haytham is… – Assassin’s Creed III

-In order to prevent getting spoiled on a game’s surprises, I always tend to avoid watching a lot of trailers or reading too much information before I play the game.
-When I started playing Assassin’s Creed III, I didn’t even know the first part of the game had you controlling another character, Haytham.
+In order to prevent getting spoiled on a game’s surprises, we always tend to avoid watching a lot of trailers or reading too much information before we play the game.
+When we started playing Assassin’s Creed III, we didn’t even know the first part of the game had you controlling another character, Haytham.
 The game starts in London, were you perform your first assassination.
 After that you leave for America and you arrive on the New Frontier.
-At some point I thought I had figured it out: Haytham was an English assassin who was going to become Connor’s father.
+At some point we thought we had figured it out: Haytham was an English assassin who was going to become Connor’s father.
 Makes sense.